edjeordjian/Random_Fractal_Generator/README.md

 # Random Fractal Generator
-It may take some minutes to finish (or a couple of seconds).
+It may take some minutes to finish (or just a couple of seconds).

 # How do I run it?
 With python 3.